CptS/solrj-classloader-leak/README.md

 **Note:** This project already contains a _"ClassLoader-Leak-Preventor"_ (`de.test.SSLClassloaderLeakPreventor`).
 So if you just run this project you will **not** see the classloader leak!

 You have to disable the Shutdown-Hook in `de.test.SSLClassloaderLeakPreventor` if you want to reproduce the leak.

+## Potential for improvement

+1. The `SSLClassloaderLeakPreventor` simply removes the Exception.
+Maybe it would be saver to check if there are references to Classes from the `WebappClassLoader`
+2. Integration in `classloader-leak-prevention`, see https://github.com/mjiderhamn/classloader-leak-prevention/issues/58